 7. Resource documents

-Provide information of a general technical nature to stakeholders both during an EAD outbreak, as well as during ‘peacetime’.
-These resource documents are not endorsed AUSVETPLAN manuals but support the manuals and provide additional information to stakeholders.
-AHA gives no warranty that the information contained in these documents is correct or complete, and shall not be liable for any loss howsoever caused arising from use of or reliance on this information.
+AHA gives no warranty that the information contained in AUSVETPLAN or the related resource documents, is correct or complete and shall not be liable for any loss howsoever caused, whether due to negligence or other circumstances, arising from use of reliance on this information.